Alain Bouchard: Organizations and recognition

 Bouchard was a member of the board of Québecor from 1997 to 2009.
-With a net worth of US$6.2B billion in 2023, Bouchard is in the top 10 of richest people in the province of Quebec and top 25 in Canada and was named Canada's Outstanding CEO of the Year for 2012.
+With a net worth of US$6.2 billion in 2023, Bouchard was in the top 10 of richest people in the province of Quebec and top 25 in Canada, and was named Canada's Outstanding CEO of the Year for 2012.
 He is the recipient of an International Horatio Alger Award.

 Personal life

 Bouchard is married and a father of four children, Jonathan, Karinne, Camille and Rose.

 The Sandra and Alain Bouchard Foundation is devoted to helping those with intellectual challenges as well as the arts and culture.
 The foundation also financed the Pierre Lassonde Pavilion at the Musée national des beaux-arts du Québec in Quebec City.